 Thanks to large salaries and benefits paid in the Middle East, countries like Qatar and the UAE also rank among those where people have higher savings, according to data compiled by the Paris-based Organization of Economic Cooperation and Development (OECD).

 Humans, by nature, are prone to mistakes and errors.
-Making mistakes in money is very common among all nationalities.
+Making mistakes with money is very common among all nationalities.
 Spending patterns differ according to culture.

 While people from some countries believe in splurging money to buy goods aimed at impressing others, there are other nationalities who believe in thrift and leading humbler lifestyles.
 Yet others are more prudent with their spending.

-In 2020, you can avoid a lot of money mistakes and by the end of the year, possess a great financial portfolio consisting of various investments that not only make your money work hard, but also enable it to grow.
+In 2023, you can avoid a lot of money mistakes and by the end of the year, possess a great financial portfolio consisting of various investments that not only make your money work hard but also enable it to grow.